Overview

 firebase emulators:start --import emulator-data --export-on-exit

-We specify which emulators to run with firebase.json.
-We set the port or rely on the default one if omitted.
+We set which emulators to run with firebase.json.
 We scaffold this file with firebase init.
+If the port is omitted, the emulator uses the default one.

 {